 When minion farming, if you max permafrost first, then Arctic Assault > Permafrost will kill most minions.
-Then either use Northern Winds, or allow your Sunfire Cape to finish off any remaining minions.
+Then either use Northern Winds, or allow your Sunfire Aegis to finish off any remaining minions.

 If its a line of caster minions on something like a tower, then get to the side of the line and charge through as many as you can to maximize the damage form Permafrost.

 Starting with the Regrowth Pendant gives you the sustain you need during the very first few levels of the match.
-I recommend going back to base once you have the money for your philosopher's stone, Boots of Speed, a couple of health potions, and a sight ward or two.
+I recommend going back to base once you have the money for your philosopher's stone, Boots, a couple of Health Potion, and a sight ward or two.

 The stone gives you the health and mana sustain you need, and extra gold per 5, which you will need as last hitting tends to be harder with Sejuani, as any ranged champions will just hit you, plus you should be letting your carry get the creep farm as much as possible.